Skip to main content

 In the Nandivardhana Branch,

 Rudrasena I sat on the throne.
 Nothing much is known about his reign except that he was a staunch Shaivite.
 His son Prithvisena I was one of the finest kings of the Nandivardhana branch.
-He expanded the empire conquering the entire Bundelkhand region despite a much more powerful contemporary Gupta empire.
-He even helped the Vatsagulma branch king raid the Kuntala region and himself came closer to the Western Satraps, which brought him to the attention of Chandragupta II.
+He expanded the empire, conquering the entire Bundelkhand region despite a much more powerful contemporary Gupta empire.
+He even helped the Vatsagulma branch king raid the Kuntala region, and himself came closer to the Western Satraps, which brought him to the attention of Chandragupta II.

 In the Vatsagulma Branch,

 When Rudrasena I ruled Nandivardhana, his brother Sarvasena I sat on the Vatsagulma throne.
 Not much is known about him except that he was a great poet.
 He was succeeded by his son Vindhyasena or Vindhyashakti II.
 He enjoyed a long and peaceful reign and was helped by Prithvisena I during his war with the Kuntala.
 He was succeeded by his son Pravarasena II (not to be confused), who had another uneventful reign, but the presence of Prabhavati made Vatsagulma a subordinate to Nandivardhana.
 He was succeeded by Sarvasena II, who ascended the throne when he was eight years old.
 He had a fairly long and peaceful reign, being supported by Nandivardhana, and he completely decimated the Kadamba rulers of the South.
-He was succeeded by his son Devasena under whose reign the Vatsagulma power started rising.
-He made an alliance with the Vishnukundins and had a plethora of abled officers who helped him establish the Vatsagulma authority breaking away from the dominion of Nandivardhana.
+He was succeeded by his son Devasena, under whose reign the Vatsagulma power started rising.
+He made an alliance with the Vishnukundins and had a plethora of able officers who helped him establish the Vatsagulma authority, breaking away from the dominion of Nandivardhana.
 The last ruler was Harishena, who saw the fall of Nandivardhana, and he is known as the one who commissioned the Ajanta caves.
 However, he was betrayed, cheated, and finally killed in a battle.
 With him, the Vakatakas finally came to an end.

 The Gupta alliance: